 The Prestige appears in an aspect ratio of approximately 2.35:1 on this Blu-ray Disc.
-Because this release came out early in the existence of Blu-ray, I expected problems, but instead the transfer held up well.
+Because this release came out early in the existence of Blu-ray, I expected problems, but instead the transfer held up pretty well.

-Overall softness seemed positive.
+Overall sharpness seemed positive.
 A few slightly soft shots materialized but those didn’t create obvious concerns.
 Instead, the majority of the flick provided strong delineation.
 I saw no signs of jagged edges or moiré effects, and edge enhancement was minimal.
 Source flaws remained absent, as no defects marred the presentation.

 As one might expect from a period piece of this sort, the movie’s palette remained subdued.
 The image took on a semi-golden “old-time” look that fit the material.
 Within those constraints, the colors seemed strong.
 Blacks were deep and dense, while shadows appeared smooth and easily visible.
 This was a solid image.

 While not as impressive, the Uncompressed PCM 5.1 soundtrack of The Prestige satisfied.
 Only a few sequences really brought the mix to life.
 Whenever the electrical machines appeared, they added very nice range to the soundfield and immersed the viewer.
 Otherwise, the track usually stayed with general atmosphere.

 Audio quality seemed positive.
 Music was lush and lively, and effects followed suit.
 Those elements appeared crisp and dynamic throughout the film.
 Speech was concise and natural, as the lines betrayed no edginess or other flaws.
 Overall, the soundtrack presented a good sense of the environment.

 How does the Blu-ray compare to the DVD release?
 Audio showed a bit more range and fullness, while visuals were tighter and smoother.
 The Blu-ray gave us a good upgrade.